 Should it match your shoes (in case of neck fans) or your new armchair (in case of desktop fans)?
 Or do you want it ‘just to blow’?
-Make sure you decide what you want before buying!
+Make sure you decide what you want before buying it!
 Are controls convenient?

 If you do not like sensor technologies or remote controls, choose good old buttons and switches.

-All in all, portable personal fans can provide some cooling effect on hot days, so it can be quite useful while travelling, visiting sport events, waiting in the queue, etc. It depends on the fan quality, so take your time to choose the fan that will serve you well.
+All in all, portable personal fans can provide some cooling effect on hot days, so it can be quite useful while traveling, visiting sports events, waiting in the queue, etc. It depends on the fan quality, so take your time to choose the fan that will serve you well.